liquity/dev/README.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

-The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `Stability.sol` - hold the user-facing public functions, and contain most of the internal system logic.
+The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `StabilityPool.sol` - hold the user-facing public functions, and contain most of the internal system logic.
 Together they control trove state updates and movements of Ether and LUSD tokens around the system.

 ### Core Smart Contracts